Suzuki Violin/Viola Lessons

 The teacher will measure the student for violin or viola size, and it’s best to go to a quality, trusted violin shop for the instrument, bow, and case.
 You might start with this list:

-However, you can find most supplies like; rosin, a shoulder rest, a music stand, a tuner/metronome, and recommended music at most music stores and even online.
+However, you can find most supplies, such as rosin, a shoulder rest, a music stand, a tuner/metronome, and recommended music, at most music stores and online.

 Parent Reading Recommendations for Learning Suzuki Violin